 You get a great 12GB of DDR4 RAM, this is plenty to run all games on the current market while also not wasting any RAM that you won’t use.
 This may hold you back slightly if you are a streamer, as the multitasking of software while gaming may be interrupted.

 However, if you do not stream this would be fine for general multitasking comfortably.
 One thing to note is that this is not upgradable and so you won’t have the opportunity to add more RAM if need be.

-Overall this is a fantastic laptop and would nicely suit a mid-range gamer.
+While it’s not the best gaming laptop under $800, it’s a well-rounded gaming laptop and would nicely suit a mid-range gamer.

 9. MSI GF63 Thin 9SCX-615

 CPU: Intel Core i5-9300H 2.4GHz | GPU: NVIDIA GeForce GTX 1050 Ti | RAM: 8GB DDR4 | Screen: 15.6-inch (1920×1080) | Storage: 512GB SSD | Battery: 51WHr | Dimensions: 14.1 x 10 x 0.8 inches | Weight: 4.2 lbs